Updated May 14th, 2019.

 Visit the Madidi National Park on a ‘Jungle’ Tour

-On these tours, you will be surrounded by the Amazon rainforest, and you will see some fascination insects and make some colourful eight-legged friends.
+On these tours, you will be surrounded by the Amazon rainforest where you will see some fascinating insects and make some colourful eight-legged friends.
+As well as wildlife spotting, you will learn all about how the Bolivian people use the plants and resources of the rainforest, predominately for medicinal purposes.

-Mosquitoes are worse here than in the Pampas, so be sure to bring appropriate clothing.
+Mosquitoes are everywhere so be sure to bring appropriate clothing.
 Take the same precautions when choosing a tour company and remember you usually get what you pay for in terms of the usefulness of the guide, as well as standards of food and accommodation.

 Practice your Spanish at Rurrenabaque’s Market